Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Figure 03/Readme.md

     ```
   - Run generate_figure_3.py to generate Figure 3
   - Run generate_legend.py to generate legend of Figure 3
-  - Run Plot_ground-truth_stall_duration.py to generate ground truth stalls ecdf for the three genders.
+  - Run Plot_ground-truth_stall_duration.py to generate the empirical cumulative distribution function (ECDF) of the ground truth stall durations for the three genres.